Chip carrier

 In electronics, a chip carrier is one of several kinds of surface-mount technology packages for integrated circuits (commonly called "chips").
-Connections are made on all four edges of a square package; compared to the internal cavity for mounting the integrated circuit, the package overall size is large.
+Connections are made on all four edges of a square package, the outer edges of which contain metal pins that carry power and signals to and from the rest of the system.
+Compared to the internal cavity that holds the integrated circuit, the overall size of the package is large to provide room for robust pins.

 Types

 Chip carriers may have either J-shaped metal leads for connections by solder or by a socket, or may be lead-less with metal pads for connections.
 If the leads extend beyond the package, the preferred description is "flat pack".
 Chip carriers can be smaller than dual in-line packages and since they use all four edges of the package they can have a larger pin count.
+Additionally, they normally space their pins closer together, 0.05 inches apart compared to 0.1 for the earlier DIP standard.

 Chip carriers may be made of ceramic or plastic.
 Some forms of chip carrier package are standardized in dimensions and registered with trade industry associations such as JEDEC.
 Other forms are proprietary to one or two manufacturers.
 Sometimes the term "chip carrier" is used to refer generically to any package for an integrated circuit.

 Types of chip-carrier package are usually referred to by initialisms and include: